 Here’s what to look out for:

-- Charges a hefty fee for setting up and optimising your Google My Business (GMB) listings.
+- Charges a hefty fee for setting up and optimising your Google Business Profile listings.
 These do not take long to set up correctly.
 What does take time is setting up multiple listings and location pages.

-- Puts identical information (including NAP) on all your Google My Business listings.
+- Put identical information (including NAP) on all your Google Business Profile listings.

 - Doesn’t request company information and images, and doesn’t ask for approval of what they’ve created.